Nylon vs. Steel String Acoustics: Key decision-makers…

 For now, it’s all about classical vs. acoustic guitars, as we discuss the differences to give you a better idea of what type of guitar might be right for you.

-The fret board of a classical guitar is a lot wider than that of an acoustic and quite often classical guitars will not have the fret markers (dots or inlays) along the fingerboard.
+The fretboard of a classical guitar is a lot wider than that of an acoustic.
+Quite often classical guitars will not have the fret markers (dots or inlays) along the fingerboard either.

 The shape is very different too.
 Acoustic guitars predominantly come in a dreadnought shape which is considerably larger than that of a classical guitar and cutaways where you have access to the higher frets on classical guitars are rather rare.